Avoiding Federal Court: Handle Potential IP Infringement Carefully

 4. Strategies for Avoiding Unwanted Litigation

-- Careful Communication
+1. Careful Communication

-- Conduct a Thorough Analysis
+2. Conduct a Thorough Analysis

-5. Balancing Rights and Risks
+5. Balancing Rights Against Risks

-A federal judge could invalidate your patent or trademark if it’s successfully challenged in a declaratory judgment action.
-Keeping disputes out of court might help you retain stronger bargaining positions. - Fraud, Anti-Trust and State “Non-Practicing Entity” laws:
+A federal judge could invalidate your patent or trademark in a declaratory judgment action.
+Keeping disputes out of court might help you retain stronger bargaining positions.
+It certainly will help you keep some money in the bank.

 Claiming patent infringement without a good faith basis to believe in it raises all kinds of liability.
 Make sure to get a patent litigator to sign off on anything you plan to send.